Choosing The Right Work Boots

 Characteristics and Construction

-Those who work in cold, damp conditions will likely want high-top, insulated boots that are also water resistant – no one wants to be outdoors doing an aerial install, in the freezing cold while wearing thin footwear.
-Those who work primarily in warm weather conditions might want a lower cut, non-insulated boot made perhaps of a combination of nylon mesh and leather for greater breathability.
+Those who work in cold, damp conditions will likely want high-top, insulated winter boots that are also water resistant – no one wants to be outdoors doing an aerial install, in the freezing cold while wearing thin footwear.
+Those who work primarily in warm weather conditions might want a lower cut, a non-insulated boot made perhaps of a combination of nylon mesh and leather for greater breathability.
 Whether you want your boots to have steel toes or not depends on the types of hazards you’re likely to encounter.
-If you’re going to be working with equipment or tools like heavy drills or hammers, you could accidently drop them on your feet, so you’re going to want to be safe and go with the steel toe option.
+If you’re going to be working with equipment or tools like heavy cordless drills or hammers, you could accidentally drop them on your feet, so you’re going to want to be safe and go with the steel toe option.

 When it comes to work boot construction, most tradespeople prefer ‘stitch-down construction’.
-With this construction method the upper is sewn directly into the outsole.
+With this construction method, the upper is sewn directly into the outsole.
 The result is an extremely durable boot and the only kind that can be re-soled.
-Boots made this way are also typically some of the most expensive work boots (check guide here).
+Boots made this way are also typically some of the most expensive work boots.
 With ‘cement construction’ boots the upper and the outsole are glued, rather than stitched, together.
 This allows for a more affordable boot but one that is not as durable.
-And finally with ‘direct attach’ boots the upper and outsole are molded together to form a unified front against the elements that’s waterproof and very durable.
+And finally, with ‘direct attach’ boots the upper and outsole are molded together to form a unified front against the elements that are waterproof and very durable.

 - A snug fit in the heel